lfmunoz/documents/articles/SoftwareEngineering.md

 While requirements are decisions that are made by somebody else (e.g., stakeholders).
 Design is made up of decisions that developers make.

-You must understand requirements to create a good design; design must be consistent with the requirements.
-Implication Requirements must be good, complete, and unambiguous.
+* You must understand requirements to create a good design; design must be consistent with the requirements. - Implication Requirements must be good, complete, and unambiguous.

-Real-world designs are constrained and influenced by technology.
-Implication Prototyping is very useful for exploring and testing various design ideas.
+* Real-world designs are constrained and influenced by technology.  - Prototyping is very useful for exploring and testing various design ideas.

-Design involves tradeoffs.
-Implication No single “right” design exists, only better or worse mixes of tradeoffs.
+* Design involves tradeoffs. -  No single “right” design exists, only better or worse mixes of tradeoffs.
 Your professional judgement is required.

-Design is almost always an evolutionary process.
-Implication You’re never going to get it right the first time.
+* Design is almost always an evolutionary process. - You’re never going to get it right the first time.
 Some iteration will always be required.

-Some design is better than no design, but the best is the enemy of the good.
-Implication Sometimes you just need to go into production.
+* Some design is better than no design, but the best is the enemy of the good. - Sometimes you just need to go into production.

 Identify the significant elements of that internal structure